 The recommended remedies for altitude sickness is WATER, COCA TEA and OXYGEN IF NEEDED; our guides are trained to treat you for Altitude Sickness.
 For more detailed information on Altitude Sickness click this link: Altitude Sickness.

-It has been highlighted by most of our clients, especially by our female trekkers, who want a private, clean and sanitary toilet!!
-SAM Travel Peru toilet facilities have an individual tent and a “camping toilet with a seat.”
+This has been highly appreciated by most of our clients, especially by our trekkers, who want a private, clean and sanitary toilet!
+SAM Travel Peru toilet facilities have an individual tent and a camping toilet with a seat.
 Check out the picture, which illustrates how we set up our camping toilet on the trek by using this link: picture of toilet tent.
 Our toilet is always set up a comfortable distance from our campsite.
-At night if you need to use the toilet it is readily accessible and clean, unlike the dirty facilities supplied by the government.
+At night if you need to use the toilet it is readily accessible and clean, unlike the facilities supplied by the government.

-The maximum group size is 8 persons.
+The maximum group size for all treks is 8 persons.
 Usually our groups are between 4-6 persons.
 Sam Travel Peru specializes in SMALL and PRIVATE groups and provides personalized services.

 Absolutely!
 Included in our packages is picking you up and dropping you off at your hotel on the return from your trek or tour.
 If you have booked your hotel in the Sacred Valley like Ollantaytambo or Urubamba, we will drop you there too!
 Also, if you spend the night at Ollantaytambo before your trek (if your are doing the Inca Trail), we will pick you up there.

 It will depend on the train availability (high season it could book out) but the idea is to give you as much time as possible in Machu Picchu and enjoy the amazing views on the way back to Cusco from the train.
-Therefore, you we usually book the train at 4:22pm.
-With this train schedule, you will have more than 9 hours to enjoy Machu Picchu
+Therefore, you we usually book the train at 14:55 or 15:20.
+With this train schedule, you will have plenty of time to enjoy Machu Picchu

 If you’re happy with the services provided, a tip – though not compulsory – is appreciated.
-While it may not be customary to you, it’s of great significance for the people who will take care of you during the trek.
-It inspires excellent service and is an entrenched feature of the tourism industry across many SAM Travel Peru destinations.
-Of course, you are free to tip more or less as you feel, depending on your perception of the quality and the length of your trip.
+Of course, you are free to tip as much as you feel appropriate, depending on your perception of the quality and the length of your trip.
 Remember, a tip is not compulsory and should only be given when you receive excellent service.
+While it may not be customary in your country, it’s of great significance for the people who will take care of you during the trek.
+It is an entrenched feature of the tourism industry across many SAM Travel Peru destinations.

 Yes, we are a local sustainable & responsible tourism operator, that incorporates the universal principles of tourism: protect the environment and benefit the local communities respecting their culture and religion.
 With this in mind, we have trained all our staff to know, understand and respect local places and its people.